ivvv/FFv2/README.md

     * `FF?` - good estimate based on the Feature Finder <sup>12</sup>`CO` or `[NII]` checks, but either the difference with the HIFI provided value is larger than 20 km/s or the fractional difference is above 20%.
     * `XCOR`- confident estimate based on the cross-correlation method and `[NII]`, <sup>12</sup>`CO(7-6)` checks, also in agreement with the HIFI team collected radial velocities: either the difference is less than 20 km/s or the fractional difference is within 20%.
     * `XCOR?` - good estimate based on the cross-correlation method and `[NII]`, <sup>12</sup>`CO(7-6)` checks, but either the difference with the HIFI provided values is larger than 20 km/s or the fractional difference is above 20%.
-    * `H?` - when none of the FF or XCOR methods have reliable estimate then we use the HIFI provided value.
+    * `H?` - when none of the FF or XCOR methods have reliable estimate then we use the HIFI provided value, if available.
 As the target names between HIFI and SPIRE may be different, as these are provided by the _Herschel_ observers, we search the HIFI list for the nearest neighbour within 6 arcsec of the SPIRE central detector sky coordinates.
     * `S?` - when there is no HIFI provided value and there are no good estimates by the FF and XCOR we use the radial velocity from [Simbad](http://simbad.u-strasbg.fr/simbad/).
 We search Simbad within 6 arcsec of the FTS central detector sky coordinates and assign the radial velocity from the nearest neighbour.
-    * `nan` - when neither method provide an estimate and no radial velocity information is available from Simbad and HIFI.
+    * `nan` - when neither internal method provide an estimate and no radial velocity information is available from Simbad or HIFI.

 *Warning:*